allisonmachado/blog.allison.bsb.br/posts/cloud-tasks-faq.md

 Overall, Cloud Tasks is better suited for situations where publishers require more control over the execution of tasks (publishers can specify an endpoint where each message is delivered), while Pub/Sub is designed for scenarios where publishers need to decouple themselves from subscribers and allow for implicit invocation of tasks.

 Cloud Tasks provides tools for queue and task management that Pub/Sub does not have, such as scheduling specific delivery times, delivery rate controls and task/message creation deduplication.
+Pub/Sub is also more suitable for cases where message [ingestion throughput][6] is high.

 For a detailed comparison [check this link][4].